Pixyz: a Python library for developing deep generative models: Introduction

-In this study, we propose a new DGM framework called Pixyz\footnote{\url{https://pixyz.io}} that is based on the above features of DGMs, which introduces a step-by-step implementation scheme according to three new APIs: Distribution API, Loss API, and Model API (see Figure~\ref{fig:graph}).
+We propose a novel DGM framework called Pixyz\footnote{\url{https://pixyz.io}}, which is based on Python and PyTorch.
+This introduces a step-by-step implementation scheme according to three new APIs: Distribution API, Loss API, and Model API (see Figure~\ref{fig:graph}).
 These APIs have a hierarchical relationship, with the higher-level API encapsulating the implementation of the lower-level API.
-To the best of our knowledge, Pixyz is the first framework to support the implementation and learning of various DGMs in a unified and practical way.
+This \emph{encapsulation} provides a framework for implementation that takes into account the above two inherent features of DGMs, allowing for concise and intuitive implementation.